Installing Tools (Windows)

 - In the Search field, search for rhino.
 This filters the gallery list below.

-- Find RhinoCommon templates for v5 and select it.
+- Find RhinoCommon templates and select it.

 - Click the Download button.
 The extension installation should begin.